Frequently asked questions

 Where are you based?

-The Little Musical Caravan is based in Porirua* and travels to local pre-schools and primary schools to provide music therapy services.
-I can also travel to homes and other community settings.
-To set up the caravan, I need a relatively level space to park with access to electricity.
+The Little Musical Caravan is based in Porirua.
+We have a fixed therapy space at Mana Therapy Hub (116 Mana Esplanade, Porirua) and our Little Musical Caravan travels to local pre-schools and primary schools to provide music therapy services.* We can also travel to homes and other community settings.
+To set up the caravan, we need a relatively level space to park with access to electricity, as well as space to manoeuvre.

 *Please get in touch if you live in the Greater Wellington region or on the Kāpiti coast.
-Depending on demand, I may be able to offer music therapy in your area.
+Depending on demand, we may be able to offer music therapy in your area.

 What is involved?